 Aircraft maintenance negligence not only causes flight delays and cancellations but is commonly found to be one of the top three causes of aviation accidents.
 In fact, almost 12% of all aircraft accident reports cite a maintenance factor, such as this incident in Florida, as reported by General Aviation News.

-Recently, in response to United Airlines Flight 328 mid-air engine failure, the Federal Aviation Industry (FAA) has been mandating fan blade inspection before some jetliners are allowed to fly again.
-A previous incident in 2018, in which United 777 had to make an emergency landing after a fan blade broke and large pieces of fan cowls were sheared off, led to the National Transportation Safety Board’s determination that the fracture was likely the result of problems with the inspection process.
+Recently, in response to mid-air engine failure on certain flights, the Federal Aviation Industry (FAA) has been mandating fan blade inspection before some jetliners are allowed to fly again.
+A previous incident in 2018, in which a flight had to make an emergency landing after a fan blade broke and large pieces of fan cowls were sheared off, led to the National Transportation Safety Board’s determination that the fracture was likely the result of problems with the inspection process.

 These incidents, and the aviation industry's high safety standard, highlight the importance of MRO processes in the aerospace industry.
 In particular, protecting jet engine parts during transport is critical, as improperly transported goods can lead to: